Raunak40/Blackjack_Game_2.0/README.md

 # BlackJack

-This is a Blackjack game where you can play and win.This project is part of [Scrimba](https://scrimba.com/) tutotials which I improved and updated in my own style.
+This is a Blackjack game where you can play and win.This project is part of [Scrimba](https://scrimba.com/) tutorials which I improved and updated in my own style.
 I am movie buff so you will notice a matrix refrence in this project.

 ## Table of contents